IDLabResearch/montolo-voc/requirements/README.md

-This subfolder contains the documentation of the LOVCube vocabulary, and is **not** static; the vocabulary will be constantly updated.
+This subfolder contains the documentation of the MontoloVoc vocabulary, and is **not** static; the vocabulary will be constantly updated.

 *todo:* add description of how pull requests can be made